ethz-pes/FugSource_python_snippet/README.md

-# Python code for FuG Elektronik power sources (Ethernet)
+# Python Code for FuG Elektronik Power Sources (Ethernet)

 This **Python** class remote control power sources from **FuG Elektronik GmbH** over ethernet:
 * connect to the device